punarjit-singh/dwh-testing/README.md

  #### SITUATION 1: Our users have received the files for today but it only had data from 2 days ago.
 Steps to perform to reach the root cause:
-* Thereafter, first check that recent data is available in the intermediate database.
+* First check that recent data is available in the intermediate database.
 * For each data set sent to the user each day, a record should be maintained as metadata with timestamps and other details.
 * If the data is present in the intermediate database then we know the issue lies in the second ETL